Biomedical-Simulation-Lab/geometry_tools/README.md

 `pip install -e .`

 # Warning
 There are newer versions of pyvista that have more functionality.
 Do not be tempted!
+This will have to be updated at some point in the near future.